A riddle wrapped in irony

 United States #1 in Education Rankings No Change in Rank from 2023

 Per the U.S. News and World Report, “It’s also worthwhile to note that while the Best Countries study is certainly respectable, other studies use different methodologies or emphasize different criteria, which often leads to different results.
-For example, the Global Citizens for Human Rights’ annual study measures ten levels of education from early childhood enrollment rates to adult literacy.”
+For example, the Global Citizens for Human Rights’ annual study measures ten levels of education, from early childhood enrollment rates to adult literacy.”

 World Population Overview